realliyifei/userscript-wikipedia-optimizor/README.md

 ## Credits & License

 * The aesthetic design of *Warmpaper Theme* is inspired by Caspid's [Wikipedia Paper — sidebar edition](https://userstyles.org/styles/99183/wikipedia-paper-sidebar-edition) from stylish.
+The functional design is mainly inspired by Chen VinC's [Wikipedia Minima](https://userstyles.org/styles/166052/wikipedia-minima) from stylish.